wardoflores/LAMP-Wordpress-Theme/README.md

 - Add custom logo function at `functions.php`

 - Go to `Wordpress_Dashboard > Themes`  go to your theme, click customize, go to Site Identity, click select logo and select file.
+  - Also apply as the icon too.

+- Added logo css to menu.

+-